veda-consulting-company/uk.co.vedaconsulting.mosaico/README.md

 3. Unzip / untar the package and place it in your configured extensions directory.
 4. When you reload the Manage Extensions page the new “Mosaico” extension should be listed with an Install link.
 5. Click the "Install" link.
-6. Make sure uk.co.vedaconsulting.mosaico/packages/mosaico/uploads dir is writeable.
+6. Make sure uk.co.vedaconsulting.mosaico/packages/mosaico/uploads and uk.co.vedaconsulting.mosaico/packages/mosaico/uploads/static dir are writeable.

 ### Usage
 1. Go to the CiviCRM Mailings menu.
 Select the new option "Message Template Builder".